niko11/niko11.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: The guy behind the code
+subtitle: A little about me...
 ---

-I am *almost* done getting my Bachelor's of Computer Science.
-I'll be graduating at the end of June 2016.

-Beyond school am a **huge** fan o

-I am (like almost everyone else) a big fan of music.
-The Black Keys, Edward Sharpe, and Alt-J.
+I have a Bachelor degree in eCommerce.
+I have been working in IT for 7 years, both independently and within the Federal Government.

+Beyond work, I constantly listen to music and love learning new things and keeping in touch with all the newest ideas.
+I have an obsession with Dragons Den and am a **huge** fan of the Ottawa Senators.